-Getting your kids to brush their teeth is not always easy, but having fun is.
 Teeth games for kids help parents avoid the brushing battles before bedtime and after they get up.
-Introducing dental-driven activities can also set up good oral habits in toddlers, and help older children understand why it is important to look after their teeth.
+Introducing dental-driven activities can also set up good oral habits in toddlers and help older children understand why it is important to look after their teeth.

-Here are a few ideas on how to inject some fun and interest in dental care for the youngest members of your family.
+Here are a few ideas on injecting some fun and interest in dental care for the youngest members of your family.

 Toddlers can not pay attention for long, but according to the Indian Dental Association, brushing their teeth properly should only take two to three minutes and should be supervised by parents.
-That is the perfect amount of time to play their favorite pop song or one that you composed yourself.
+That is the perfect amount of time to play their favourite pop song or one you composed yourself.

-When they know they get to hear a fun song when they brush their teeth, kids will be more motivated to do it.
-You could sing a favorite nursery rhyme, too, and even change the lyrics to make it about brushing teeth.
+When they know they hear a fun song when they brush their teeth, kids will be more motivated to do it.
+You could sing a favourite nursery rhyme, too, and even change the lyrics to make it about brushing teeth.
 For example, “Baa, baa dirty teeth, I will make you clean – up, down, up, down, back and forth three times ’round.”

 Teeth games for kids can include simple experiments to help them learn about how different foods affect their teeth.
-Eggshells, according to the British Dental Health Foundation, are full of calcium also found in teeth, and react to food acids and fluoride in a similar way.
+Eggshells, according to the British Dental Health Foundation, are full of calcium also found in teeth, and react to food acids and fluoride similarly.

 Place hard-boil eggs in boiling water for 10 minutes, then let them cool before putting them in different liquids to see how they decay.

 Put one egg in soda and one egg in water for eight to 13 hours.
 Rinse both eggs in clean water and press the shells with your fingertips.
 The egg exposed to soda will feel soft.